A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Other methods"

 where $Q=||G(z)-G(z')||/||z-z'||$.

-In summary, the above two methods \cite{yang2019diversity,odena2018generator} are similar and they can all mitigate the model collapse of generator to some extent.
+{In summary, the above two methods \cite{yang2019diversity,odena2018generator} are similar and mitigate the model collapse of generator to some extent.
 The key point is to improve the sensitivity of the generator to latent space.
+In addition to the above methods used to implement inverse gradient penalty for generators, some studies \cite{brock2016neural,brock2018large} adopt orthogonal regularization to enforce amenability to truncation by conditioning G to be smooth.
+Accordingly, the full space of $z$ will map to good output samples.
+Introducing orthogonality condition \cite{brock2016neural} is a direct method:}

+{where W is a weight matrix and $\beta$ is a hyperparameter.
+However, this regularization is too limiting \cite{miyato2018spectral}.
+Therefore, a relaxed constraint has been designed by \cite{brock2018large}.
+Brock et al. \cite{brock2018large} apply Off-Diagonal Orthogonal Regularization (Off-Diagonal OR) to the generator directly enforcing the orthogonality condition:}

+{where $\mathbf{1}$ denotes a matrix with all elements set to 1.
+The Off-Diagonal OR makes G smooth so that the entire space of $z$ will map to good output samples.
+Orthogonality regularization is different from spectral normalization \cite{miyato2018spectral}.
+Orthogonality regularization destroys the information about the spectrum by setting all the singular values to one, while spectral normalization only makes the maximum singular be one. }